CivicActions/accessibility/_playbook/roles.md

     * **Tools:** [pa11y](https://pa11y.org/) and [Accessibility Insights](https://accessibilityinsights.io/).
     * Resources: [Blog - Embedding Accessibility into the DevOps Process](https://devops.com/embedding-accessibility-into-the-devops-process/).
 * Digital Performance Analyst - [UK](https://accessibility-manual.dwp.gov.uk/guidance-for-your-job-role/digital-performance-analyst)
-    * "As a Digital Performance Analyst, most of your considerations will be around presenting statistical data so that they don’t exclude anybody that might not be able to perceive complex charts or tables of data."
+    * "As a Digital Performance Analyst, most of your considerations will be around presenting statistical data so that they don't exclude anybody that might not be able to perceive complex charts or tables of data."
     * **Tools:** [WebAim's WAVE Toolbar](https://wave.webaim.org/extension/).
 * Front End Engineer - [USA](https://accessibility.digital.gov/front-end/getting-started/), & [BBC](https://bbc.github.io/accessibility-news-and-you/accessibility-news-and-developers)
     * "As a Software Engineer or Frontend Developer, you have one of the most important roles when it comes to accessibility.
-A design can have considered accessibility, but it’s up to you to build it to work correctly.
+A design can have considered accessibility, but it's up to you to build it to work correctly.
 By using existing libraries and frameworks such as GOV.UK Frontend and DWP CASA, you can get a lot of good practices for accessibility built in, however we need to be mindful of how we apply them."
     * [Development W3C Accessibility Responsibility: Front End](https://www.w3.org/community/wai-engage/wiki/Front-end_Development).
     * **Tools:** [Accessibility Insights](https://accessibilityinsights.io/).
     * Checklist